vix993/shakemon-front/README.md

 *You will need to run the backend* in order to use this tool.
 The repository containing the back end for this app can be acessed here: https://github.com/vix993/shakemon

+You can run the whole project:
+- `docker-compose up`

-You can run it with the following commands:
+You can run the frontend by itself:
 - `docker build -t shakemon .`
 - `docker run -p 3000:3000 shakemon`